zam7/CoastalEngineering/Problem_Set_2.md

 print(h_s)
 ```

-The seawall should be designed to be 4 meters tall.
+The seawall should be designed to be at least 4 meters tall.

 2b) Maximum total force on the seawall: